UPS market continues to grow due to need for hardware uptime

 Transparency Market Research (TMR) predicts that the global UPS market will grow at a respectable CAGR of 7.8% over the period between 2018 and 2026.

 The total value of the global UPS market is expected to touch US$10,745.9 Mn, growing from a value of US$ 5,539.2 Mn in 2017.

-The advent of cloud technologies, coupled with the growing relevance of big data, has created an undelayable need for data centres across multiple regions.
+The advent of cloud technologies, coupled with the growing relevance of big data, has created an undelayable need for data centers across multiple regions.

-Seamless functioning of data centres holds tremendous value for several other industries and sectors which has played an integral role in propelling demand within the global UPS market.
+Seamless functioning of data centers holds tremendous value for several other industries and sectors which has played an integral role in propelling demand within the global UPS market.

 Most companies require IT services, ranging in from nominal tasks to huge-scale operations.